cleary/tidal-doc-cleary/docs/getting-started/editor/Emacs.md

 ## Test Tidal with Emacs

 You should now have installed the Tidal Mode for **Emacs**.
 Open a new file, and give it a random name like `helloworld.tidal`.
 Once the file is opened, you still have to start **Tidal**.
-Enter `Ctrl-C` and then `Ctrl-S` to start.
+Enter `Ctrl-C` and then `Ctrl-S` to start, then `Ctrl-x o` to move back to the editor pane.
 Check if **Emacs** and Tidal are working correctly by entering the following line and by pressing `Ctrl+Enter` to evaluate the single-line block:

 ```haskell
 d1 $ brak $ sound "bd sn/2"